 Jack M. Wilson, Ph.D., is president emeritus of the University of Massachusetts and distinguished professor of Higher Education, Emerging Technologies and Innovation.

 Wilson is a former professor of physics and served at nearly every level of academic administration from department chair to provost.
-Before coming to the University of Massachusetts, he was the J. Erik Jonsson ’22 Distinguished Professor of Physics, Engineering Science, Information Technology, and Management.
+Before coming to the University of Massachusetts, he was the J. Erik Jonsson ’22 Distinguished Professor of Physics, Engineering Science, Information Technology, and Management at RPI.
 He is a private sector entrepreneur who founded the ILinc Corp –which he sold in 2000.
 He is a Fellow of the American Physical Society and has received many awards for his work in technology in education, higher education policy, and technology driven economic development.

 Wilson established the Jack M. Wilson Presidential Scholarship Fund with a gift of an insurance policy worth $1,775,000,-and augmented with other funds raised.
 The total value of the scholarship fund at his retirement as president in July of 2011 was over $2.1 million.

 In addition to his duties at the University, Wilson served as interim president of the Edward M. Kennedy Institute for the United States Senate in 2011-2012.